iliasam/OpenTOFLidar/PCB/README.md

 **PCB projects with schematics**
 "PCB_project_v1" - PCB version of 2019, designed for AD500-8.
 Designed for external motor driver.
+"PCB_project_v4" - PCB version of 2020, designed for MTAPD-07-13.
+Contains integrated motor driver.
-This PCB was tested, it was working fine.
+Both PCBs were tested, they are working fine.